Vladikus/chillylook-shopping-app/README.md

 assets | images and fonts

 ## Sign In
-Validators for input forms are implemented as well as showDialogs to display and explain the hhtp errors and exceptions to the user.
+Validators for input forms are implemented as well as showDialogs to display and explain the http errors and exceptions to the user.
 <img src="https://user-images.githubusercontent.com/12699008/99783546-89f13e00-2ae8-11eb-9a05-4a75f334fffe.png" width="300" height="650" /> <img src="https://user-images.githubusercontent.com/12699008/99783548-8a89d480-2ae8-11eb-8a06-6ec7e9bd4244.png" width="300" height="650" /> <img src="https://user-images.githubusercontent.com/12699008/99783550-8b226b00-2ae8-11eb-98e0-4a9f84010708.png" width="300" height="650" />

 ## Products Overview
-* All Products from al the users of the app are displayed on the main scrollable screen as a greed with clickable icons around the title to favorite the product or add to the cart.
+* All Products from all the users of the app are displayed on the main scrollable screen as a grid with clickable icons around the title to favorite the product or add to the cart.
 * *__CircularIndicator__ is being displayed on the screen while products are loading or while any http request is being processed.*
 * AppBar contains:
   * AppDrawer to display the navigation menu